LeDragoX/aio-android-debloater/README.md

 This Script can be used via terminal to uninstall bloat Android apps.

+⚠️ **Disclaimer:** You're doing this at your own risk, I am not responsible for any data loss or damage that may occur.

+> Btw, this script is kinda outdated, don't expect too much.

 ## Download Latest Version

-The code is always on the `main` branch, this is the *Bleeding-Edge* but always functional version.
+The code is always on the `main` branch, this is the _Bleeding-Edge_ but always functional version.

 - [Download [Zip]](https://github.com/LeDragoX/AIOAndroidDebloater/archive/main.zip)